 New species of this plant are currently being discovered throughout East Asia.

 These tough, attractive plants are members of the lily family.
 The cast iron plant grows well in low light indoors.
-Using cast iron plant in the landscape is common as a ground cover under trees.
-You can also use is as a background plant in your flower bed or along with or along with azaleas for a nice in-between filler plant.
+Using cast iron plants in landscaping is common as a ground cover under trees.
+You can also use it as a background plant in your flower bed or along with azaleas for a nice in-between filler plant.
 They feature upright, strappy leaves that grow from an underground rhizome.
 The plant has small purple flowers that only appear near the soil surface and are hidden its foliage.

 Growing Conditions for Aspidistra